Esri/arcgis-runtime-samples-android/java/view-point-cloud-data-offline/README.md

 Point clouds can be loaded offline from scene layer packages (.slpk).

+## How to use the sample

+The sample starts with a point cloud layer loaded and draped on top of a scene.
+Pan and zoom to explore the scene and see the detail of the point cloud layer.

 ## How it works

 1. Create a `PointCloudLayer` with the path to a local `.slpk` file containing a point cloud layer.
-2. Add the layer to a scene's operational layers collection.
+2. Add the layer to a scene's operational layers collection with `getOperationalLayers().add(pointCloudLayer)`.

 ## Relevant API

-- PointCloudLayer
+* PointCloudLayer

 ## About the data

 This point cloud data comes from Balboa Park in San Diego, California.
 Created and provided by USGS.

 ## Offline data